ufs-community/ufs-srweather-app/docs/UsersGuide/source/RocotoInfo.rst

 The SRW App workflow is defined in a Jinja-enabled Rocoto XML template called ``FV3LAM_wflow.xml``, which resides in the ``parm`` directory.
-When the ``generate_FV3LAM_wflow.py`` script is run, the ``fill_jinja_template.py`` script is called, and the parameters in the template file are filled in.
+When the ``generate_FV3LAM_wflow.py`` script is run, the ``set_template`` uwtool is called, and the parameters in the template file are filled in.
 The completed file contains the workflow task names, parameters needed by the job scheduler, and task interdependencies.
 The generated XML file is then copied to the experiment directory:
 ``$EXPTDIR/FV3LAM_wflow.xml``.